-Whenever a construction worker experiences an injury while on the job, the worker should never panic.
-If you are injured while on a job site, you should always seek immediate medical attention and inform a manager or supervisor of the incident.
+Whenever a construction worker experiences an injury while on the job, the worker should never panic; suppose you are injured while on a job site.
+You should always seek immediate medical attention and inform a manager or supervisor of the incident.

 Injuries from a constitution-related accident can include:

-A worker that sustained an injury from a San Fernando construction accident may be entitled to several forms of compensation under California’s workers’ compensation law, including:
+A worker who sustained an injury from a San Fernando construction accident may be entitled to several forms of compensation under California’s workers’ compensation law, including: